sabio-engineering/cookbook-dvelp/professional-services/roles/head-of-engineering.md

 ### Provide the right tools

 Good tool sets are an incredibly important part of allowing engineers to work at pace with minimal friction.
-The HoE will be responsible for ensuring the tools provided are relevant, and where one does not exist, to procure one or to lead a team in building them.
+The HoE will be responsible for ensuring the tools provided are relevant, and where they do not exist, to procure them or to lead a team in building them.

 ### Create and document processes